04 - Modelling different aspects of countries regarding name bearers characteristics

 In the modelling approach we used four response variables:

-• The total number of NBTs owned by a country total_country_museum
+• The total number of name bearers owned by a country total_country_museum

-• The proportion of Domestic Contribution by a country prop_DC and success.DC
+• The proportion of Domestic Type Contribution by a country prop_DC and success.DC

-• The proportion of Domestic Retention by a country prop_DR and success.DR
+• The proportion of Domestic Type Retention by a country prop_DR and success.DR

-• The rate of native underrepresentation by a country native.beta
+• The rate of endemic deficit by a country native.beta

-• The rate of type overrepresentation by a country type.beta
+• The rate of non-endemic representation by a country type.beta

 All these variables are used in a country level (i.e. each point in the figures corresponds to a country)